-Basic Level Level 1 Level 2 Level 3 Level 4 (for each partner) (for each partner) (for each partner) (for each partner) At least 2 1 Type of One Foot 2 different Types of One Foot 3 different Types of One Foot Step ALL 4 different Types of One Foot Step different Step Sequence Turns Step Sequence Turns Sequence Turns (Twizzle must be done with Sequence Turns (Twizzle must be done with at Types of One at least two rotations -"Double Twizzle") least two rotations -"Double Twizzle") Turns are considered for Level.
-AND All Turns are 100% clean Only the first attempt of the Difficult Turn is considered for Level.
+Level Base Level 1 Level 2 Level 3 Level 4 (for each partner) (for each partner) (for each partner) (for each partner) At least 2 1 Type of One Foot Step 2 different Types of One Foot 3 different Types of One Foot Step ALL 4 different Types of One Foot Step Sequence Turns of One Sequence Turns Step Sequence Turns Sequence Turns (Twizzle must be done Turns (Twizzle must be done with at least two Foot Step with at least two rotations -"Double rotations -"Double Twizzle") Sequence are completed · · · · · · · · · · · · · · · · · · · Only the first attempt of the Difficult Turn is considered for Twizzle") Only the first attempt of the Difficult AND All Turns are 100% clean Level.
+Turn is considered for Level.
+Only the first attempt of the Difficult Turn is considered for Level.